Saint Kitts and Nevis Defence Force

 The Saint Kitts and Nevis Defence Force is the military of Saint Kitts and Nevis.
 It currently consists of an infantry unit (the St. Kitts Nevis Regiment) and a maritime unit (the St. Kitts Nevis Coast Guard).
-Both units having regular and reserve elements, all under the command Force Headquarters (FHQ, SKNDF).
-The current Commander of the SKNDF is Major J. Anthony Comrie.
+Both units have regular and reserve elements, all of which fall under the command Force Headquarters (FHQ, SKNDF).
+The current Commander of the SKNDF is Lt.
+Col. J. Anthony Comrie.
 The SKNDF has an active force of 300 personnel with a corps of 150 cadets.

 The commander takes orders from the Minister of National Security.

 Mission

-The primary mission of the land force element is the internal security of St Kitts and Nevis, in conjunction with the local police, while the coast Guard is responsible for guarding the country's territorial waters.
-One of the major roles of the entire SKNDF is drug trade interception, which is often undertaken together with the local police and the Royal Navy.
-The SKNDF is also used in the provision of relief after natural disasters and in overseas peacekeeping roles.
+The primary mission of the Infantry element is the internal security of St Kitts and Nevis, in conjunction with the local police, while the Coast Guard is responsible for guarding the country's territorial waters and enforcing ecological regulations.
+One of the major roles of the entire organization is drug trade interception, which is often undertaken together with the local police, the United States Coast Guard, the Royal Navy, the Royal Netherlands Navy and the French Navy.
+The SKNDF is also used in the provision of relief after natural disasters and in overseas peacekeeping roles, principally within the Regional Security System.

 History

 The SKNDF was originally formed as a volunteer unit in 1896 in response to riots in several sugar plantations.
+One such riot is commonly known as the Portuguese Riot which took place at Needsmust Estate and resulted in the destruction of a large number of properties.
+Therefore, the British Government determined that it was necessary to establish a local force to combat future riots until reinforcements could arrive from Great Britain.
+The force originally consisted of an Infantry unit and a Cavalry unit, however, the latter was later disbanded and absorbed into the Infantry.

 The regular defence force did not come into being however until 1967, when it was decided that a regular army was needed following public disturbances on the island of Anguilla, which was attempting to secede from its federation with Saint Kitts and Nevis, and the determination that the existing volunteer force was not adequately trained to deal with the situation.

 The first Defence's manpower came from the Royal St. Christopher and Nevis Police Force's Tactical Unit and the Special Service Unit.

 The forming of the regular defence force was a major policy of the ruling Labour Party, and was adamantly opposed by the opposition People's Action Movement (PAM).
 When the PAM came to power in 1980, they made the decision to disband the regular force, leaving only the reserve.
 The election of Denzil Douglas in 1995 saw the new government reform the regulars.